Agent efficiency, automation, and operational insights

 Furthermore, the response Silberbauer received from both airlines also affected his views of each:

 Copenhagen Airport was empathetic and showed genuine concern about the issue through a personalized response, while Heathrow Airport provided a more scripted response that was technically correct but showed a lack of care for the customer.

 Silberbauer notes that while he didn’t expect either airline to fix his issue, the interaction dissuaded him from flying with Heathrow Airport in the future.

 The takeaway here is that airlines should closely monitor digital channels to identify upset customers, and when issues occur, agents should respond with a prompt, personalized response that shows genuine concern for the customer.

 A closer bond between marketing and customer service is critical for an airline’s success.
-According to Forrester, collaboration is required to leverage learnings and to provide a cohesive digital experience for customers.
+According to Forrester, collaboration is required to leverage consumer learnings and to provide a cohesive digital experience for customers.
 But it shouldn’t end there.
 When there is an open dialogue between customer service and other departments, both the customer and the company win.